raphael-group/hatchet/docs/source/recommendation_inference.md

 <a name="quality"></a>

 It is very important that the user verifies the results in different steps to guarantee the best-quality results, more specifically:
-- User can assess the validity of the chosen clonal cluster using the `bb_clustered.pdf` figure produced by the command `CBB` of `cluster-bins` and comparing the list of selected potential clonal clusters.
+- User can assess the validity of the chosen clonal cluster using the `bb_clustered.pdf` figure produced by the command `CBB` of `plot-bins` and comparing the list of selected potential clonal clusters.
 - User can assess the inferred copy numbers by analyzing the inferred maximum values and the inferred clone proportions which define the tumor clonal composition.
 - User can assess the joint inference of number of clones and WGD by analyzing the values of the objective function and the related scores.